ChalmersGU-AI-course/shrdlite-course-project/README-ASTAR.md

 Examples has been integrated with the shrdlite-offline.ts file use by typing "node shrdlite-offline.js ASTAR #city-to-start-from"

-The important files are AStar.ts and AStarExample.ts AStar.ts is where the A* algorithem is implemented, AStarExample.ts is the Bucharest example from the slides in lecture 2 as described below.
+The important files are AStar.ts and AStarExample.ts.
+AStar.ts is where the A* algorithem is implemented, AStarExample.ts is the Bucharest example from the slides in lecture 2 as described below.

 To implement this lab we chose to have a single file for the A* algorithm which holds all interesting functions that are needed.